Skip to content

 This article contains affiliate links.
 If you make a booking through these links, I may earn a commission, supporting this blog.
 Rest assured, my recommendations are based on honest assessments, and using these links doesn't affect prices for you.
 Thank you for your support!

-2 thoughts on “Insider’s Guide: 15 Best Things to Do in Portland, Oregon”
+2 thoughts on “15 Best Things to Do in Portland (After Living Here 2 Years)”

 1. I loved your guide on what to see in and around Portland, Oregon!
 You’ve really captured the diversity of experiences, from exploring the city’s quirky neighborhoods to venturing out to beautiful natural sites like Multnomah Falls.
 Your suggestion to visit the Columbia River Gorge is especially appealing—it’s great to see how easily one can access stunning landscapes from the city.
 The variety of day trips you’ve listed makes Portland seem like the perfect base for both urban and nature adventures.